News

 Link successfully copied

-Secretary of Homeland Security Kristi Noem holds a press conference surrounded by evidence of drug seizures at the Otay Mesa Port of Entry, accompanied by U.S. Border Patrol Chief Michael Banks (L) and Acting Executive Assistant Commissioner of the Office of Field Operations at CBP Diane J. Sabatino (R) in Otay Mesa, Calif, on Feb.
+Secretary of Homeland Security Kristi Noem holds a news conference surrounded by evidence of drug seizures at the Otay Mesa Port of Entry, accompanied by U.S. Border Patrol Chief Michael Banks (L) and Acting Executive Assistant Commissioner of the Office of Field Operations at Customs and Border Protection Diane J. Sabatino (R) in Otay Mesa, Calif., on Feb.
 12, 2026.
 (Carlos A. Moreno/Getty Images)

 By Brad Jones